-- The large majority of PCB sources identified in these studies have already been assessed by the Task Force. - Two potential sources of contamination were identified that had not been previously assessed by the Task Force: 1) PCB contamination at the former wastewater treatment plant serving the Spokane Industrial Park and 2) PCB-contaminated soils near the old Inland Metals facility in the Mission Reach. - The Spokane Industrial Park wastewater treatment facility has subsequently been designated by Ecology as requiring No Further Action after undergoing a Voluntary Cleanup Program. - PCB-contaminated shoreline soils were observed near the old Inland Metals facility after the site was designated as requiring No Further Action.
+- The data evaluated in these studies were collected 15 to 29 years ago, prior to the implementation of many cleanup activities, and should be viewed with caution in terms of their ability to provide information regarding present-day loads. - The large majority of PCB sources identified in these studies have already been assessed by the Task Force. - Two potential sources of contamination were identified that had not been previously assessed by the Task Force: 1) PCB contamination at the former wastewater treatment plant serving the Spokane Industrial Park and 2) PCB-contaminated soils near the old Inland Metals facility in the Mission Reach. - The Spokane Industrial Park wastewater treatment facility has subsequently been designated by Ecology as requiring No Further Action after undergoing a Voluntary Cleanup Program. - PCB-contaminated shoreline soils were observed near the old Inland Metals facility after the site was designated as requiring No Further Action.
 These contaminated soils could be directly mobilized to the river during periods of high flow provides, representing a potential source of PCBs that have not been fully considered by the Task Force. - The loading assessment conducted by Ecology (2011) showed that the mass load of PCBs passing through the river is much greater than the cumulative loading from known external sources.
 This finding suggests that other unknown sources exist, although it is also possible that the finding is an artifact resulting from the use of a small data set.